PereViader/ManualDi/README.md

 - `SomeService`'s `Initialize` method is called
 - `Startup`'s `Start` method is called

+## Tradeoffs

+ManualDi is not perfect, it does have some tradeoffs, that of course in my opinion are completely worth it.

+Positive:
+- Less code: Because the code is implemented using source generation and using a dynamic layer that handles the execution order, there is much less code to write.
+A single line of ManualDi code handles: creation, disposal and order of execution.
+- Agile: Because there is less code to write and the code to write is updated automatically when requirements change, the team can be faster.
+- Fewer source control conflicts: Because each component is implemented in isolation to the others, source control conflicts are much less likely to happen.
+- Dynamically configurable: ManualDi can create dependencies with different types at runtime easily.
+Compile safe code requires adding even more code when anything like it.

+Negative:

+- Not compile safe: Because the container is adding a dynamic layer, the compiler can't verify all the required dependencies are properly registered.
+- Slower: Because the container is adding a dynamic layer, the indirection makes the code slower than the compile safe conuterpart.
+    - Even if slower, ManualDi is significally fast to the point where it is usually not a problem

+---
 # Unity3d
+From this point below, the documentation is Unity3d integration specific.

-When using the container in unity, do not rely on Awake / Start.
+When using the container in unity, avoid relying on `Awake` / `Start`.
 Instead, rely on Inject / Initialize / InitializeAsync.
-You may still use Awake / Start if the classes involved are not injected through the container.
+You may still use `Awake` / `Start` if the classes involved are not injected through the container.

 By relying on the container and not on native Unity3d callbacks you can be certain that the dependencies of your classes are Injected and Initialized in the proper order.